 "Whatever it is, it's not the set we're looking for," his friend hissed back.

 "Hey, boys, y'all lost?"
-Johnny smiled as he walked over to the two men.
+Johnny forced a smile onto his face as he walked over to the two men.

 "No." Dean denied smoothly, "I'm a PA, just had to go pick up some stuff, you know."